 Kerosene consumption greatly increases as the cold weather draws in, mostly to provide heat and warmth in domestic and commercial buildings.

-As a UK leading fuel supplier, kerosene is one of our most popular products.
+As a leading UK fuel supplier, kerosene is one of our most popular products.
 To ensure you have a full understanding of the versatile heating fuel, we’ve put together a fact-filled guide, so you can understand the importance of kerosene and the benefits it will bring to your business.

 Kerosene is a hydrocarbon liquid used in a wide range of industries and homes to provide predominantly heat, and also light and power.
 Kerosene is usually colourless or pale yellow, similar to heating oil, and is therefore regularly used as an alternative.
 The only key difference is that it condenses at a lower temperature during the production process.